jmussman/The-Dependency-Game/README.md

     But, at least we have dependency injection now and we can make it better!
 25. In the SalesOrderManagerTests setup method remove the instantiation of the ICreditCardAuthorizer.
 26. Annotate the test class with "@ExtendWith(MockitoExtension.class)".
-    This makes the test execute with the Mockito test runner instead of the regular JUnit 5 runner.
+    This makes the tests in this class execute with the Mockito test runner instead of the regular JUnit 5 runner.
 27. Annotate the ICreditCardAuthorizer member with "@Mock".
     This annotation tells Mockito to assign to the variable a test-double object that implements the interface.
-28. In the orderIsCompleted method add a Mockito statement to define the behavior of the test-double (the mock) when the interface method is called with a good card number:
+28. In the orderIsCompleted test method add a Mockito statement to define the behavior of the test-double (the mock) when the interface method is called with a good card number:

     when(authorizer.authorize("378282246310005")).thenReturn(true);

-29. The statement "programs" the test-double to behave a certain way given a certain input.
+29. The statement just added "programs" the test-double to behave a certain way given a certain input.
-    The test-double is already injected into the SalesOrderManager in the setup method.
+    The test-double is already injected into the SalesOrderManager via the constructor in the setup method.
     Run the tests, the test-double is deterministic and the test will always pass.

 ### Conclusion